 Find out how much you owe

 The first step you need to take is to find out how much you owe.
-If you are like most people, you may have a vague idea that you are in debt but not exactly sure on how much or percentage rates.
-You need to get a clear picture of how much you owe so that you can make a plan to decrease your debt.
+If you are like most people, you may have a vague idea that you are in debt.
+But you are not exactly sure how much or percentage rates.
+You need to get a clear picture of how much you owe.
+So that you can make a plan to decrease your debt.

 Consolidate your debt

 Consolidating your debt doesn’t mean that you will owe any less when it comes to principal balance, but it can help you save a good bit on monthly payments.
 Student loans are the main type of debt that you can consolidate for savings.
 Instead of making four different payments to four different lenders, you can get that debt consolidated into one payment to one lender.
 You can also take a look at other credit cards that you own to see which ones have the lowest interest rates.
-You may be able to pay one off with the other (for example, paying off a store credit card with your bank credit card) if you know you will save money in interest.
-As long as you end up with lesser monthly payments, consolidating debt is a great idea.
+You may be able to pay one off with the other.
+For example, pay off a store credit card with your bank credit card if you know you will save money in interest.
+As long as you end up with fewer monthly payments, consolidating debt is a great idea.

 Plan to save

 Once you have made the major shifts of consolidating your debt and possibly refinancing, it is time to make a savings plan.
-You should already be saving part of your income just as a good finance habit, but when you are planning to buy a home you will need even more of a savings cushion.
-Cut back on extraneous spending so that you will have the cash you need for a down payment or any home improvement costs that may come up.
+You should already be saving part of your income just as a good finance habit.
+But when you are planning to buy a home, you will need even more of a savings cushion.
+Cut back on extraneous spending so that you will have the cash you need for a down payment.
+Or for any home improvement costs that may come up.
 Have a goal in mind and create your own savings plan.

 Your credit score plays a big role in how much lenders will approve you for.
-If you have damaged your credit in the past, you may have a long way to go since your credit score is based on your credit history.
+If you have damaged your credit in the past, you may have a long way to go.
+That is because your credit score is based on your credit history.
 You should aim to keep all credit card balances at 30 percent of the credit limit.
 For example, if you have a $1,000 credit card, you should not charge more than $300 to the credit card.
 If you do, just try to pay the principal down to $300.